-- 11. Unfasten the tow vehicle from the machine and replace the tow kit on the storage cradles. - 12.
+- 11. At each drive wheel, undo and remove the bolts 1, turn the plate 2 over, re-insert the bolts and do them up. - 10.
+Turn steer float valve clockwise. - 12.
+Unfasten the tow vehicle from the machine and replace the tow kit on the storage cradles. - 13.
 Verify that the drive system operates